gu-app-club/lets-learn-jobs/README.md

 - For interns, always ask how the company handles taxes for employees. **Many companies will set you up as a contractor**, which won't give you a regular W2 during tax season.
 This means you will end up paying more taxes than a regular employee, which effectively lowers your overall wage.
 This isn't always a bad thing, but it's something to consider.

 ### What's normal and what's not
 - According to NACE, the National Association of Colleges and Employers, companies should always give you at least 2 weeks to decide on an offer.
 In certain situations, it is feasible for them to give you several months.
 See the [NACE guidelines here.](http://www.naceweb.org/career-development/organizational-structure/reasonable-offer-deadlines-guidelines/).
+Don't be afraid to ask for more time if you need it.
+Very few companies are in desperate need of an intern right _now_.
 - **Software internships are almost always paid.** Be VERY cautious about any company that offers you a job that is unpaid.
 - In general, it's probably not a good idea to take equity instead of payment, especially if you're looking for an internship.
 Very few great companies start off with intern labor.